REST API

 Tutorials

-The following tutorials show how the mDIS can be accessed without a Webbrowser, without using the preconfigured data input forms.
+The following tutorials show how the mDIS can be accessed without a web browser, without using the preconfigured data input forms.
 Following along these tutorials is interesting for developers.

 All tutorials perform a simple task: logging in and fetching data.
 No tutorial performs a more complex action (e.g. smart-copying an existing dataset) at this time.